-Munger’s highly-qualified staff, many of whom speak Spanish, believe in the motto that Munger is the place “where smart students come to grow!”
+Munger’s highly-qualified staff, many of whom speak Spanish or Arabic,believe in the motto that Munger is the place “where smart students come to grow!”
 The school community is richly diverse with eight languages spoken in the building.

 Munger Elementary-Middle School uses a data-driven approach to ensure each child succeeds.
 Every child has an Individualized Learning Plan tailored to his or her academic needs and teachers use a variety of assessments to regularly assess students’ progress.
-Those include Renaissance Learning, MAP Testing, MEAP Testing, NAEP Testing and individual tests given by each teacher.
+Those include Renaissance Learning, MAP Testing, M-STEP, NAEP Testing and teacher-designed tests as well.

 The bright, colorful school is designed for 21st century learning with a full media center, the latest technology, an elementary and middle school wing connected by a two-story “student arcade” that serves as a dining court, a student center and school square.